These places are seriously eerie.

 Let’s start with a nice old abandoned hospital, shall we?
-As creepy spots go, Old Changi hospital ticks all the boxes.
+As creepy spots go, Old Changi Hospital ticks all the boxes.
 It was built in 1935, and held 50,000 prisoners of war during the Japanese Occupation.
 There are even rumours that Japanese Secret Police used a torture chamber at Old Changi to gain information from the prisoners.
 Since 1997, the spot has been abandoned and reports of paranormal activity have been attributed to its name.
-Unfortunately, the public are not allowed inside the hospital as it remains a restricted access site, but walks around the outer entrances have been organized in the past.
+Unfortunately, the public are not allowed inside the hospital as it remains a restricted access site, but you can walk around the outer grounds.

 2. Old Tampines Road

-This spot is said to cause a peculiar act on drivers when passing through the road.
+This spot is said to cause a peculiar act on drivers and cyclists when passing through the road.
 Many have reported feeling weight and pressure on them as they drive through the Old Tampines Road.
-Some say the area is haunted by Pontianaks, and are spirits of women that died during childbirth.
-We certainly won’t be taking the car out for a drive around here at the dead of night.
+Some say the area is haunted by Pontianaks, which are spirits of women that died during childbirth.
+We certainly won’t be taking the car out for a drive around here during the night.

-Yellow Tower comes with another spooky tale.
-It is thought to be haunted by the spirit of a victim that was tragically murdered in the vicinity.
-Some even believe a young women was stabbed to death on the top of Amber Beacon itself, which could explain any strange paranormal activity.
+The Yellow Tower comes with another spooky tale.
+It is thought to be haunted by the spirit of a victim, Kelly Tan Ah, who was tragically murdered in the vicinity in 1990.
+The murder remains unsolved.
+Passerby’s have reported hearing screams from the tower, and seeing apparitions of a young woman.
+Indeed, this would explain any strange paranormal activity.

 Perhaps the biggest name, in terms of landmark, on this list.
 It’s a wonderful old Victorian building, erected in 1882, that adds to the spookiness.
 National Museum Of Singapore is rumored to be haunted by a former zoologist employee of the grounds, Carl Alexander Gibson Hill.
 He is said to have committed suicide on the grounds, and the spiral staircase – currently sealed off from public – is believed to be a spot for scary sightings.
 Many visitors claim to have felt something stopping them from climbing the stairs.